Turn breakfast into a special occasion with these easy, no-knead, from scratch cinnamon rolls!

 - Lightly dust a work surface with all-purpose flour.

-- Take the dough out of the fridge and roll it out thinly into a 14" by 10" rectangle.
-Cut off the sides of the sheet to make it a rectangle.
+- Roll the dough out thinly into a 14-inch by 10-inch rectangle.
+(If the dough was refrigerated, use it straight out of the fridge.)
 Set aside to make the filling.

-- Add both sugars and the cinnamon and whisk until you get a uniform paste.
-Let the mix cool a bit.
+- Add both sugars and cinnamon and whisk until you get a uniform paste.
+Let the mix cool a bit.¼ cup brown sugar, packed, ¼ cup granulated sugar, 1 teaspoon ground cinnamon

 - Using an offset spatula or a rubber spatula, spread the filling onto the dough all the way out to the edges.